Michael A. Santoro

 Michael Anthony Santoro is a business ethicist and professor in the Department of Management and Entrepreneurship at the Leavey School of Business, Santa Clara University.
+He has been recognized for his interdisciplinary work in business ethics, technology ethics, and public policy.

+He has served as an expert witness in corporate governance cases over the past two decades, including the Merck VIOXX litigation, which was described by the New York Times as a potentially significant event in corporate governance.

-Santoro has written and offered public comments on business and human rights, corporate social responsibility and human rights in China, pharmaceutical industry ethics, and Wall Street ethics.
-He was previously professor at Rutgers Business School.
+Santoro has written and offered public comments on business and human rights, corporate social responsibility and human rights in China, pharmaceutical industry ethics, and Wall Street ethics and the ethics of Artificial Intelligence.

 Early life and education

-Santoro was born on December 10, 1954 in Montreal, Quebec, Canada.
+Santoro was born on December 10, 1954, in Montreal, Quebec, Canada.
 Santoro graduated from Xaverian High School in Brooklyn, NY.
 He received his Ph.D. degree from Harvard University, his J.D. from New York University, and his A.B. from Oberlin College.
-He was a Fulbright fellow at the University of Hong Kong.
+He was a Fulbright Fellow at the University of Hong Kong.

 Career

+He began his career at large law firms before serving as General Counsel for one of the first publicly held biotechnology companies in Cambridge, Massachusetts.
+Prior to joining Santa Clara University, Santoro was a tenured faculty member at Rutgers University.
+He has also held visiting positions at the University of Notre Dame, Zurich University, and the Shanghai Advanced Institute of Finance at Shanghai Jiao Tong University.

+In April, 2025 it was announced that Santoro has joined Rottenberg Lipman Rich, P.C. as Of Counsel to establish a specialized Artificial Intelligence Practice Area.